 Read More: 17 Tips For How To Reduce Construction Cost

-- If the water is stored on the terrace than provide proper leveling.
+- If the water is stored on the terrace then provide proper leveling.

-- The waterproofing work do on the terrace floor.
+- The waterproofing work does on the terrace floor.

-- To repair the pipelines which is leakage.
+- To repair the pipelines which are leakage.

-- If some portion of the flooring work is damage then remove that portion properly than compaction properly.
-After the compaction applies the new layer of mortar and fit it again.
+- If some portion of the flooring work is damaged then remove that portion properly and then compaction properly.
+After the compaction applies the new layer of mortar and fits it again.

-- Due to the weathering effect like rain, wind, dampness, the temperature the life span of the building is reduced.
+- Due to weathering effects like rain, wind, and dampness, the temperature and the life span of the building are reduced.
 So maintenance is required.

-- To provide good service during the entire life of the building, so maintenance work is required.
+- To provide good service during the entire life of the building, maintenance work is required.

-- Maintenance is required to protect the damage of the building by its daily uses.
+- Maintenance is required to protect the damage to the building by its daily use.